NatoBoram/heroicons.svelte/README.md

 	// Import the icon type from its size import { Solid } from '@natoboram/heroicons.svelte/16'

-	// Import the name of the icon type, which is effectively the same as the import above import { Micro } from '@natoboram/heroicons.svelte'
+	// Import the name of the icon type import { Micro } from '@natoboram/heroicons.svelte'

 	// Import `Heroicons`, which imports everything